Does SPF moisturiser give you enough sun protection?

 SPF moisturiser vs sunscreen

-In a recent studio, the University of Liverpool used UV photography to assess how well sunscreen was being applied.
+In a recent study, the University of Liverpool used UV photography to assess how well sunscreen was being applied.
 The darker the resulting image, the more UV rays had been blocked and the better the sun protection.

 The volunteers were imaged on two separate occasions - one time after applying SPF30 moisturiser, one time after applying SPF30 sunscreen.
 Theoretically, these two products should offer the same protection.
 However, the images were much darker with sunscreen than with SPF moisturiser - suggesting that, in real world scenarios, people don't apply enough moisturiser to have the full effect.